How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Start checkout → verify begin_checkout

-• Make a test purchase — Use Stripe/PayPal test mode if available, or make a real €1 purchase and refund yourself
+• Make a test purchase — Use Stripe/PayPal sandbox mode if available.
+If not, make a real €1 purchase and refund yourself.
+It's worth the effort.

 • Verify purchase fires with the correct value